psacawa/cv/markdown/resume.md

 ## Recent Professional Experience

-2018-2020
+2018-
 : **Course Instructor, Integral Calculus, Multivariate Analysis, Complex Analysis** - _University of Toronto - Department of Mathematics_
-: In 2019, responsible for coordinating a team of instructors teaching 340 students, preparing course plan, assignments, and examinations.
+: Coordinated a team of instructors teaching 340 students, preparing course syllabus, assignments, and examinations.
-Each semester responsible for preparing and delivering 40 hours of lectures, as well as engaging one-on-one with students.
+Each semester prepared and delivered ~40 hours of lectures, as well as communicated one-on-one with students.
+Developed strong communication skills.

+2021-
+: **Web Developer** - *LexQuest*
+: Produced frontend/backend of a complex language learning application (see *Projects*)

 ## Miscellaneous